Synthetify/synthetify-protocol/docs/docs/technical/vaults.md

 slug: /technical/vaults
 ---

-Vaults can be used to deposit and mint tokens without participating in debt pool.
+Vaults can be used to deposit and mint tokens without participating in the debt pool.

 ## Structure of Vault